The Homosexual Was Invented in 1869

 Both can be dramatic.
 But they’re not the same drama.
 And if you’re writing the internal conflict in a historical setting, you’re writing a modern character in costume.

-What They Do Have: Honor, Duty, Discretion, Love
+What They Do Have: Honour, Duty, Discretion, Love

 Strip away identity.
 Strip away the closet.
 Strip away coming out and self-acceptance and finding your community.